maherharb/Diffraction/README.md

 >> Lattice.AtomicPositions = [0 0 0 ; 0 0 1/2 ; 1/3 2/3 0 ; 2/3 1/3 1/2];
 ```

-Once defined, the user can save the Lattice structure as a MATLAB file so as not to have to redefine it again in future.
+Once defined, the user can save the Lattice structure as a MATLAB file so as not to have to redefine it again in the future.
 This is done by using the save commad in MATLAB:

 ```matlab
 >> save('graphite_hexagonal.mat', 'Lattice');